aleherse/katas/02-codebreaker/doc/01_starts_game.md

     bin/phpspec run

 Next time executing the previous command we see a green bar.
+Now we need to make our class to be a console application, to accomplish that we add the next method to the specification file

+    function it_should_be_a_console_application()
+    {
+        $this->shouldBeAnInstanceOf('Symfony\Component\Console\Application');
+    }

+If we run phpspec now we find a failing example.